NoahSohn/DiscordBot/README.md

 # DiscordBot
-Just a simple template that includes a sample command handler and setup.
-Make sure to include your bot token in a .env file at the root directory.
+Just a simple template that includes two sample commands managed by a command handler and setup.
+Include your bot token in a .env file in the root directory.